openresty/openresty/doc/README-windows.md

 Details About The Building Process
 ==================================

-Usually you do not need to worry about how the Win32/Win64 binaries were built on the maintainers'' side.
+Usually you do not need to worry about how the Win32/Win64 binaries were built on the maintainers' side.
 But if you do, please read on.

 The Win32/Win64 build of OpenResty is currently built via the MSYS2/MinGW toolchain, including